ostroproject/groupcheck/README.md

 Groupcheck doesn't take any command line parameters.
-The mapping between action ids (which action is requested by a service in the system) and the policy (who is allowed to do the action) is done in a configuration file.
-The first path searched for configuration is `/etc/groupcheck.policy` and the fallback configuration path is at `/usr/share/defaults/etc/groupcheck.policy`.
-Policies are read from only one file.
+The mapping between action ids (which action is requested by a service in the system) and the policy (who is allowed to do the action) is done in configuration files.

+Configuration files can either be loaded as simple files (using `-f configuration_file` command line parameter) or as a directory containing configuration files (using `-d configuration_directory` command line parameter.
+At least one file or directory must be specified on the command line.

 Policy files look like this: